Feast of the Assumption: Celebrating Mary’s Ascension

 4. Top with crumbled feta cheese.

-Sky-High Cloud Dessert
+Sky-High Dessert

 A fun dessert that looks like fluffy clouds, perfect for the occasion: